 Putt Putt Golf Courses

-Play 3 fantastically themed 18 Hole Courses on Jungle Trail, Fun Run and Waterways Cove.
+Welcome to the best Family Fun!
+Play 3 fantastically themed 18 Hole Courses ~ Jungle Trail, Fun Run and Waterways Cove.

-Discover the ultimate challenge putting amongst classic characters and motorised obstacles.
+Discover the ultimate challenge putting through colourful characters and motorised obstacles.
 Take on the spinning windmill, conquer the haunted house and time it right at the swinging log.
-Have a fun-filled time protected from the sun and rain with all 18 holes covered with waterproof shade sails.
+Have a fun-filled time protected from the sun and rain with all 18 holes covered by waterproof shade sails.

-Escape to an island paradise for splashtacular family fun.
-Discover cascading waterfalls and colourful marine life around a beautiful tropical lagoon.
-Encounter shipwrecked pirates, play the Tiki spinner wheels and when the sun goes down, Waterways Cove lights up into a dazzling oasis.
+Escape to an island paradise for splashtacular fun.
+Discover cascading waterfalls and unique marine life around a beautiful tropical lagoon.
+Encounter shipwrecked pirates, play the Tiki spinner wheels and when the sun goes down, Waterways Cove lights up into a dazzling colourful oasis.

 - Each course has a par of 36

 - Every hole is designed to score a “hole in one”

 - Australian Putters Association’s Course Records: Fun Run - 28 | Jungle Trail - 21 | Waterways - 22